hide-ous/fear/README.md

 ```

 ### to run analyses
-* scrape_fear.py: find expressions of fear on reddit, using pushshift
+* scrape_fear.py: find expressions of fear on reddit, using the pushshift API
+* find_read.py: find expressions of fear from the timelines of users who posted in QAnon-related subreddits